Sunday, September 30, 2018

 "The Catholic Church does not teach that Christ is "re-sacrificed" on the altar.
 Why does Ankerberg say that it does?
 The quotation he uses from the Catholic Encyclopedia does not use anything like"re-sacrifice," yet Ankerberg says it teaches "re-sacrificing."
 Words are important; smart Catholics will catch on to what he is doing- playing footloose with terminology to suit his own interests."

-The eucharist is called a divine sacrifice (CCC, 1068), and is done repeatedly.
-We are told that the sacrifice of the Mass and the sacrifice of Jesus are "one in the same sacrifice" (CCC, 1367).
+The eucharist is called a divine sacrifice (CCC, 1068).
+We are told that the sacrifice of the mass and the sacrifice of Jesus are "one in the same sacrifice" (CCC, 1367).
 The eucharist is believed to be propitiatory (CCC, 1367).
 It is believed to make atonement for sin (CCC, 1414).
-So the Roman Catholic distinction between "re-sacrifice" and "re-presentation" is a weak one.
-The principle of Jesus Christ being offered "once for all" is still violated (Hebrews 10:10-14).
+However, this "sacrifice" is done repeatedly.
+These sacrifices take place across the world.
+Thus, the Roman Catholic distinction between "re-sacrifice" and "re-presentation" is a distinction without a difference.
+The principle of Jesus Christ being offered "once for all" remains violated.
+He is not offering Himself for the sins of the world today because that has already been done (Hebrews 10:10-14).
+Even the presence of a sacrificial alter would seem to suggest a plurality of sacrifices being made.

 "Catholics teach that there was only one sacrifice and that the Mass is a re-presentation of that sacrifice, a partaking in and of the one sacrifice-the eating of the Lamb (Ex.
 12:11, John 6:52-58)."

-The atonement sacrifices that were performed in the Old Testament pointed to the one perfect, final sacrifice accomplished by Jesus Christ at Calvary (Hebrews 10:1).
-This is an instance of taking typology way too far.
-Although we can see many examples of such in Exodus 12 (the bones of the lamb [symbolizes Christ] not being broken), we have no reason to interpret these blood of the covenant passages as being supportive of transubstantiation.
-They do not say anything about a mysterious conversion of the consecrated elements at the Mass into the literal flesh and blood of Christ.
+The atonement sacrifices that were performed in the Old Testament pointed to the one sacrifice accomplished by Jesus Christ at Calvary (Hebrews 10:1).
+Steve Ray's use of typology is rather imaginative given that even pagans ate their own sacrifices of animals and those had nothing to do with us.
+On the other hand, there are valid connections made to Christ in Exodus 12, such as the bones of the lamb not being broken.
+According to the gospels, His bones were not broken during crucifixion.
+The blood of the covenant passages are not supportive of transubstantiation because they say nothing about a mysterious conversion of the consecrated elements at the mass into the literal flesh and blood of Christ.

 "So we have an anomaly: Christ seated at the right hand of the Father, and Christ, the Lamb of God, standing on the altar.
 In the temporal world, he was slain once-but in heaven, the world outside time, it appears that the sacrifice of Christ is an eternal event.
 We are even told that he was crucified before the foundation of the world (Rev. 13:8)."

-The reason for that is to remind us continually of Jesus Christ's atonement.
+The reason for the imagery of Christ standing on the alter in Revelation is to remind us continually of His sacrifice for our sins.
 The effects of His work are permanent.
 Christ does not need to be offered as a sacrifice today.
 Only He could offer Himself up anyway.

 It should not surprise us when early Christian writers made statements similar to "this is my body" and "this is my blood," since they were alluding to the words spoken by Jesus Christ during the Last Supper.
 The focus should become what is meant by such language.
 A person, for example, can point to a country on a map and say, "This is Israel."
-In that instance, he would not be literally saying the place pointed at on the paper is Israel but that it represents the location.
+In that instance, he would not be literally saying the place pointed at on the paper is that nation, but that is what it represents.
 Even if a church father believed in some mystical presence of Christ in the communion elements, that does not demonstrate he believed in transubstantiation.
-The former notion can be embraced without knowledge of the later.
+The former notion can be embraced without knowledge or acceptance of the later.

 This excerpt from Church Historian Philip Schaff's work called History of the Church, Volume II, paragraph 69, is pertinent here: